rupsamshah/Crowdfunding_ETL/README.md

 ###        PROJECT 2 --- CROWDFUNDING ETL

-## Instructions:
+# Instructions:
 The instructions for this mini project are divided into the following subsections:
             Create the Category and Subcategory DataFrames
             Create the Campaign DataFrame
             Create the Contacts DataFrame
             Create the Crowdfunding Database
+            Create ERD to create a table schema for each CSV file using PostgresSQL

-## Tools used:
+# Tools used:
 Python
 Pandas
 PostgreSQL
 Jupyter Notebook
 Excel

-## Extract data by using Python and Pandas:
+# Extract data by using Python and Pandas:
 Transform and clean data by using Python and Pandas.
 Parse string data into a Python dictionary.
 Use list comprehensions to make code more readable.